wfryan/PROJECT_BT/README.md

 More to come.
 Planned features (6/29/2022):
-    Markup : *Command to export the spreadsheet and provide a download link *Automatic budget remaining reminder 1 week before user's billing cycle day *Setup form, let the user do an initial setup with their first text, allowing easier customization of billing cycle date and budget cap
+    *Command to export the spreadsheet and provide a download link *Automatic budget remaining reminder 1 week before user's billing cycle day *Setup form, let the user do an initial setup with their first text, allowing easier customization of billing cycle date and budget cap

 Basic Purchase Text